 What is a Conventional Loan?

 Conventional loans are mortgage loans offered by non-government sponsored lenders.
 A conventional, or conforming mortgages adhere to the guidelines set-forth by Fannie Mae and Freddie Mac.
 It may have either a fixed or adjustable rate.
-While many think that a 20% down payment is required for all conventional loans, many lenders now offer low down payment options.
-C2 Financial Corporation offers conventional mortgages in California, Colorado, Florida, Hawaii, Texas and Washington.
+While many think that a 20% down payment is required on conventional loans, there are Conventional Loan programs with as little as 1% down-payment option.
+To see if you qualify for the 1% Down Conventional Loan Program, Click Here!

 What is the Difference between Conforming & Non-Conforming Loans?